ndoolan/DevOps-Lecture/README-DOCKER.md

 Now, go ahead and build your `mm-dev` and `mm-postgres` images as well using the above steps.
 > **IMPORTANT:** When rebuilding these images, you **MUST** include the `-f` flag to specify which Dockerfiles to use.
 Changing the tag alone is not enough!
->
-> This is one of the most common issues during this unit.
 If successful, you'll now be able to see three different images under all of your repositories in Docker Hub.

 ## On to AWS